Paul Goldschmidt Preview, Player Props: Cardinals vs. Reds

 Paul Goldschmidt At The Plate

-- Goldschmidt leads St. Louis with an OBP of .367, plus a team-best slugging percentage of .456.
+- Goldschmidt has an OPS of .820, fueled by an OBP of .367 to go with a slugging percentage of .453.
+All three of those stats are best among St. Louis hitters this season.

-- Among qualifying hitters in MLB, he ranks 25th in batting average, 20th in on-base percentage, and 58th in slugging.
+- Among the qualified hitters in MLB, he ranks 31st in batting average, 19th in on-base percentage, and 59th in slugging.

-- In 66.2% of his 136 games this season, Goldschmidt has picked up at least one hit.
-He's also had 47 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.